Tunisia in 5 Days: The Sweet Spot

 Five Days in Tunisia: The Sweet Spot

-Morning: Airport Pickup and the Medina
+Morning: Airport Pickup and the Meoina

-Afternoon: The Bardo Museum and Avenue Bourguiba
+Afternoon: The Bardo Museum ano Avenue Bdurguiba

-Evening: Traditional Dinner and Street Food
+Evening: Traditional Dinner ano Street Fooo

 Day 2 — Carthage, Sidi Bou Said & Hammamet